Joint

 TUBERCULOSIS OF THE HIP JOINT

 Introduction Tuberculosis of the Hip Joint constitutes 15 percent of all osteoarticular tuberculosis.
 It is always secondary.
-The initial focus of infection could be either in the: (i) acetabular roof, (ii) epiphysis, (iii) metaphyseal region, (iv) greater trochanter, (v) synovial membrane (rare), and (vi) trochanteric bursae Pathogenesis Etiology TB bacillus: Route: Always secondary, may spread …
+The initial focus of infection could be either in the: (i) acetabular roof, (ii) epiphysis, (iii) metaphyseal region, (iv) greater trochanter, (v) synovial membrane (rare), and (vi) trochanteric bursae Pathogenesis Etiology TB bacillus is may responsible for TB …

 TUBERCULOSIS OF THE HIP JOINT Read More »